urueedi/kazoo-provision/README.md

 feel free to add more of ip-phones, because i don't have all the devices

-THIS IS BETA_CODE IT WORKS BUT WAIT UNIT IS VERSION 1, THEN INTEGRATION FINISHED WITH MONSTER-UI
+THIS IS BETA_CODE IT WORKS BUT WAIT UNTIL IS VERSION 1 OUT, THEN INTEGRATION FINISHED WITH MONSTER-UI

 1. INSTALL kazoo-platform
 2. INSTALL monster-ui (from this repository because of adds in ui) AND php for webserver